-4.1 Results/ Implication
+4.1 Results/Implication

-Being Customer-Centric positively has a significant effect on Profitability of beverage manufacturing firms in Southeast Nigeria, ($\beta = 0.685$); (p < 0.05), which implies that organisations that are customer-centric in their operations will maintain a considerable profitability in the industry.
-Continuous Improvement Process positively has a significant effect on Customers Repurchase Behavior, ($\beta = 0.983$); (p < 0.05), which implies that organisations that continuously improve their process and product enhance consumer loyalty through operational efficiency.Elimination of Waste has a significant positive effect on Quality of Products, ($\beta = 0.960$); (p < 0.05), which implies that organisations that eliminate unnecessary wastages enhance production optimization.
-Leader Development has a significant positive effect on Reduction of Expenses, ($\beta = 0.951$); (p < 0.05), which implies that organisations that raise leaders that transform the business space reduces benefit to a large extent with significant cost-saving implications.
-Control Processes has a significant positive effect on organisations that have a robust control process enhance and optimize operational strategies, improving overall productivity and performance to a large extent.
+Being Customer-Centric positively has a significant effect on Profitability of beverage manufacturing firms in Southeast Nigeria, (β = 0.685); (p < 0.05), which implies that organisations that are customer-centric in their operations will maintain a considerable profitability in the industry.
+Continuous Improvement Process positively has a significant effect on Customers Repurchase Behavior, (β = 0.983); (p < 0.05), which implies that organisations that continuously improve their process and product enhance consumer loyalty through operational efficiency.
+Elimination of Waste has a significant positive effect on Quality of Products, (β = 0.960); (p < 0.05), which implies that organisations that eliminate unnecessary wastages enhance production optimization.
+Leader Development has a significant positive effect on Reduction of Expenses, (β = 0.951); (p <

+0.05), which implies that organisations that raise leaders that transform the business space reduces benefit to a large extent with significant cost-saving implications.
+Control Processes has a significant positive effect on organisational Output, (β = 0.901); (p < 0.05), which implies that organisations that have a robust control process enhance and optimize operational strategies, improving overall productivity and performance to a large extent.